Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/02_declarations/declarations.rst

 .. title: 02 - declarations
-.. slug: 02_declarations
+.. slug: index
 .. description: function declarations and ODR
 .. author: Xeverous

-Before any entity is used (actually, *ODR-used*) it must be defined.
+Before any entity is used (formally, *ODR-used*) it must be defined.
 This was already noticeable with variables (their definition specifies a type) and a similar mechanism exists with functions.
 So far all functions in example programs were defined before main function, because main function used them.

 However, a function *definition* is not required at the point of calling it.
 A *declaration* is enough.
 It is possible to declare a function and define it's body later:

 .. cch::
-    :code_path: 02_declarations/syntax.cpp
+    :code_path: syntax.cpp
-    :color_path: 02_declarations/syntax.color
+    :color_path: syntax.color

 Despite the fact that function parameter names can be skipped in the declaration, it's still recommended to write them.
 Function declaration is the place most readers will check for documentation comments and parameters with descriptive names are valuable information.
-Parameter names in the declaration do not have to be the same as in definition (only names in definition affect function body) but in pretty much every case they are written as identical.
+Parameter names in the declaration do not have to be the same as in definition (only names in definition affect function body) but in pretty much every case they are written as identical for consistency.

-As long as the declaration is visible when the function is called, the function definition can be placed later in the code.
+As long as the declaration appears before the function is called, the function definition can be placed later in the code.
 In fact, it can also be in a separate file!

     Is this the reason why :cch:`#include`\ s are needed to access standard library functions?

 Yes.
-These files (called headers) contain all the declarations and definitions necessary to use the standard library, which can be implemented elsewhere.
+These files (called headers) contain all the declarations (and definitions) necessary to use the standard library, which can be implemented elsewhere.
+Note that header/source files are not strictly declaration/definition separation - the mechanism is a bit different (more like "interface/implementation") and explained in the preprocessor chapter.

 ODR
 ###